guardian/commercial/.changeset/honest-badgers-flow.md

 '@guardian/commercial': minor
 ---

-Fix bug preventing ad insertion on "Ranked" list articles on mobile
+Improve spacefinder's handling of ranked and list articles on mobile